 Keep scrolling for more hair color ideas in the gallery below…

 Change up lighter hair with this darker color, as seen on Chrissy Teigen.

 There's something about the dip-dye that we still love.
 Thanks, Elizabeth Olsen, for reminding us.

 Have dark, brunette tresses but want to go blonde?
 This is how to do it.

 We do love a classic red, such as on Isla Fisher.

-Want to change your hair but not your colour?
-These 45 short hairstyles will persuade you to visit the salon.
+Want to change your hair but not your color?
+These short hairstyles will persuade you to visit the salon.